SmithSamuelM/Papers/whitepapers/kram.md

 which produces the following compact `denials` list:
 ```
 [
-    "BAA..",
+    "BAA.",
+    "CAA.pro.",
     "CAA.rpy./end"
 ]
 ```
 The first element disables KRAM for all KERI version 1.0 messages.
+The second element disables KRAM for all version 2.0 `pro` messages.
-The second element disables KRAM for all version 2.0 `rpy` messages whose route starts with `/end`.
-All other messages from the set `qry`, `rpy`, `pro`, `bar`, `xip`, `exn` are processed by KRAM.
+The third element disables KRAM for all version 2.0 `rpy` messages whose route starts with `/end`.
+All other messages from the set `qry`,  `bar`, `xip`, `exn` are processed by KRAM.
+And all `rpy` messages whose route is not `/end` are processed by Kram.

 ### Timeliness Cache Window Representation